simplybusiness/rabbit_feed/README.md

   before { define_route }

-  it 'route to the correct service' do
+  it 'routes to the correct service' do
     rabbit_feed_consumer.consume_event(event)
     expect(accumulator.size).to eq(1)
   end